Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Introduction

-An important focus in modelling the mechanical behaviour of syntactic foams has been the linear elastic regime; for which both analytical and computational models have been proposed \cite{bardella2001elastic, Porfiri2009, yu2013effects, nian2014effects, cho2017finite}.
+It is well understood that, in a similar fashion to many reinforced materials, syntactic foams of a given microsphere volume fraction can exhibit differing mechanical properties according to the size, shape and distribution of the filler, i.e.\ the properties of the embedded microspheres \cite{bardella2001elastic, yu2013effects, nian2014effects,d1999analysis, bardella2018failure}.
+In order to save time, effort, and money in the development of new syntactic foams, it is beneficial therefore to have methods that can \textit{predict} the mechanical response of syntactic foams, given information regarding their constituent parts and microstructure.
+An important focus in modelling the mechanical behaviour of syntactic foams has been the linear elastic regime; for which both analytical and computational models have been proposed \cite{bardella2001elastic, Porfiri2009, yu2013effects, nian2014effects, cho2017finite, bardella2018failure}.
 Computational models are predominantly finite element models of representative volume elements (RVEs) drawn from idealised or imaged microstructures.
-A significant bottleneck which hampers the success of such models however is the quality of the microstructural data used as inputs.
-Here, in order to address this issue for the material in question, Expancel thermoplastic microspheres are characterised using X-Ray~computed~tomography~(CT), focussed~ion~beam~(FIB) and scanning~electron~microscopy~(SEM).
-These results represent the first statistical description of the wall thickness and diameter of Expancel microspheres and their arrangement within syntactic foams.
-We then employ this data in both RVE and analytical methods, which coupled with experimental data allows us to predict the effective Young's modulus and Poisson ratio of the syntactic foam, simultaneously permitting an estimate for the Poisson ratio of the microsphere shell itself.
+For example, polydispersity of glass microballoons was incorporated in models of glass-epoxy syntactic foams in \cite{bardella2018failure}.
+A significant bottleneck which hampers the success of such models however is the availability and quality of the microstructural data used as inputs.